-Lesson Plan: Why Anti-Abortion?
+Lesson Plan: For Teachers: Why Anti-Abortion?
 Why Pro-Abortion?

 Write the terms "pro-abortion" and "anti-abortion" on the board or chart paper.
 Ask: Why do some people believe a woman has the right to an abortion?
 Write the responses under pro-abortion.
 Then ask: Why do some people believe that a fetus should be protected under the law?
 Write the responses under anti-abortion.
 Have students review the list and identify which entries are personal opinion or belief and which are fact.